UiPath/ProcessMining-devkit-connector/documentation/validation.md

 - You need to run all models to create the tables in the database.
   - Run all models by the command `dbt run`.
-  - Or run multiple models by the command `dbt run -m model_A model_B`
+  - Or run multiple models by the command `dbt run -m model_A model_B`.
 - You can only run model C the moment model A and model B are defined, because model C is dependent on the other two models.
 - Inspect the data in the database, where tables for model A, B, and C are created.
 - Make sure to run at least all models you have changed while developing to see whether there are any SQL errors before comitting your changes.